-Harsh Side Effects May Lead to Opting For Pristiq Tapering Help
+Side Effects That Lead People to Wanting Pristiq Tapering Help

 Except in the case of serotonin syndrome or other medical emergency situations as noted above, Pristiq taper protocols should be as gradual as possible.
 Only in the case of serotonin syndrome, Stevens-Johnson syndrome, dropping sodium levels, or other major life-threatening reactions such as seizures, skin eruptions, cardiac events, etc., would a physician be justified in calling for immediate Pristiq cessation.

 Emergency treatment for serotonin syndrome or Steven-Johnson syndrome, or other life-threatening adverse events, is possible only in a hospital setting with an emergency ward, critical or intensive care unit, and trained emergency staff immediately on hand to keep the patient alive if possible.